 It’s time for another key lime recipe!!! *The crowd goes wild!* This is pretty exciting though, because it’s a recipe for macarons, and you always need a new macaron recipe, and it involves key limes, delicious, AND since I didn’t add any graham crackers or toppings, the macarons are gloriously naturally gluten free and the key lime shines through like no other.
 Yum.

-They’re also very easy to make if you’re already in the kitchen making my fabulous Key Lime Tart, because you use the very same key lime curd from the tart to fill the macarons and flavor the filling.
-So you can have tart and macarons, and an instant party.
+To make these, you’ll need to whip up a batch of lime curd using this recipe.
+If you’re planning to make my fabulous Key Lime Tart, go ahead and double the batch of curd.
+If you do that, there will be plenty for tart and macarons, and an instant party.
 Because if you invite people over and casually mention you will be serving tart and macarons, they will come.
 Don’t forget to put the tea on.

 - 150 g almond flour